cmu-phil/tetrad-fx/README.md

-The idea is to use the Tetrad library (and continue to refine and develop it without giving up the Swing app) but present that material in a different interface with a new look and feel, taking advantage of what's available in JavaFX (which is quite a lot and is strongly supported by the community).
+The idea is to use the Tetrad library (and continue to refine and develop it without giving up the Swing app) but present that material in a different interface with a new look and feel, taking advantage of what's available in JavaFX.

 This project is a bit of a mess at the moment (2023-9-20) but will hopefully clear up in a few days.
-We are aiming for a firstdraft of this project with at least a workable subset of search functionality by the end of September 2023, or early October 2023 at the latest, and then we can decide whether to continue the project or scrap it.
+We are aiming for a first draft of this project with at least a workable subset of search functionality by the end of September 2023, or early October 2023 at the latest, and then we can decide whether to continue the project or scrap it.
 Please bear with.
 Once the first draft is